yukidaruma/LivestreamChatReader/README.md

   <img src="docs/debug-side-panel.png" width="320" alt="Debug side panel">
   - It is included in the release version of this extension, but cannot normally be accessed through user interface.
 You can still open it directly via `chrome-extension://gpnckbhgpnjciklpoehkmligeaebigaa/side-panel/index.html`.
 - If you want to develop Chrome extensions on your own, you should check out [WXT](https://github.com/wxt-dev/wxt) in addition to [Chrome Extension Boilerplate](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite) (which this project uses).
+- The test screen for end-user is also used by automated E2E testing (`pnpm e2e -- --spec=specs/page-content.test.ts`).

 ## License